johnrsibert/JonzPandemic/index.md

 We live in a world where we are attempting to change the dynamics of the spread of the epidemic.
 When we attempt to regulate social behavior and to improve medical care, we are, in fact, attempting to alter the rate parameters in the SIR ODEs.
+It is therefore and error to assume that the ODE parameters are constant.
 I assume that the rate parameters of the coupled processes are variable in time and treat them as [random effects](https://en.wikipedia.org/wiki/Random_effects_model) that may vary over time.
 Maximum likelihood is used for model